-For the 2020 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death are the same as those used for the 2019 Trustees Report.
-The assumed ultimate rates of reduction apply fully for years 2044 and later in the projection.
-For years between the most recent observed data and the full implementation of the ultimate rates of reduction in 2044, there is a transition from recently observed trends by age, sex, and cause to the ultimate assumed rates of reduction.
+For the 2021 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death were revised from those used for the 2020 Trustees Report.
+As shown in table 2.3, a new cause of death, dementia, was added, ultimate rates of improvement for cardiovascular disease were updated for all age groups, and the all-other rate of improvement was revised for ages 85 and older due to adding the new dementia category.
+The changes to the ultimate rates of improvement result in an increase (improvement) in the long-range actuarial balance, under the intermediate set of assumptions, of about 0.04 percent of taxable payroll.
+The assumed ultimate rates of reduction apply fully for years 2045 and later.
+For years between the most recent observed data and the full implementation of the ultimate rates of reduction in 2045, there is a transition from recently observed trends by age, sex, and cause to the ultimate assumed rates of reduction.